Braga: Physical geography

 Situated in the heart of Minho, Braga is located in a transitional region between the east and west: between mountains, forests, grand valleys, plains and fields, constructing natural spaces, moulded by human intervention.
 Geographically, with an area of 184 km2 it is bordered in the north by the municipalities of Vila Verde and Amares, northeast and east by Póvoa de Lanhoso, south and southeast with Guimarães and Vila Nova de Famalicão and west by the municipality of Barcelos.

 The topography in the municipality is characterized by irregular valleys, interspersed by mountainous spaces, fed by rivers running in parallel with the principal rivers.
 In the north it is limited by the Cávado River, in the south by terrain of the Serra dos Picos to a height of 566 m and towards the east by the Serra dos Carvalhos to a height of 479 m, opening to the municipalities of Vila Nova de Famalicão and Barcelos.
 The territory extends from the northeast to southwest, accompanying the valleys of the two rivers, fed by many of its tributaries, forming small platforms between 20 m and 570 m.

 The municipality lies between 20 m and 572 m, with the urbanized centre located at approximately 215 m.
 In the north, where the municipality is marked by the Cavado, the terrain is semi-planar, the east is mountainous owing to the Serra do Carvalho 479 m, Serra dos Picos 566 m, Monte do Sameiro 572 m and Monte de Santa Marta 562 m.
 Between the Serra do Carvalho and Serra dos Picos is the River Este, forming the valley of Vale d’Este.
-Similarly, between the Serra dos Picos and Monte do Sameiro exists the plateau of Sobreposta-Pedralva.
+Similarly, between the Serra dos Picos and Monte do Sameiro, there exists the plateau of Sobreposta-Pedralva.
 To the south and west, the terrain is a mix of mountains, plateaus and medium-size valleys, permitting the passage of the River Este, and giving birth to other confluences including the River Veiga, River Labriosca and various ravines.

 Climate

-Braga has a warm-summer Mediterranean climate similar to other cities in the northwest Iberian Peninsula except for having significantly hotter summer temperatures due to being some distance from the ocean: the absolute maximum is as much as 5 C-change higher than neighbouring A Coruña or Santiago de Compostela.
+Braga has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csbk) similar to other cities in the northwest Iberian Peninsula except for having significantly hotter summer temperatures due to being some distance from the ocean: the absolute maximum is as much as 5 C-change higher than neighbouring A Coruña or Santiago de Compostela.
 The highest and lowest recorded temperatures are 42.2 °C and -7 °C respectively.

 The climate is affected by the Atlantic Ocean which influences westerly winds that are channeled through the region's valleys, transporting large humid air masses.
 Consequently, the climate tends to be pleasant with clearly defined seasons.
-The air masses have the effect of maintaining morning relative humidity around 80%: annual mean temperatures hover between 12.5 C and 17.5 C. Owing to nocturnal cooling, frost usually forms frequently between three and four months of the year (about 30 days of frost annually), and annually the region receives 1449 mm of precipitation, with the major intensity occurring between fall/winter and spring.
+The air masses have the effect of maintaining morning relative humidity around 80%: annual mean temperatures hover between 12.5 C and 17.5 C. Owing to nocturnal cooling, frost usually forms frequently between three and four months of the year (about 29 days of frost annually) and annually the region receives 1449 mm of precipitation, with the major intensity occurring between fall/winter and spring.